avanishd-3/skin-lesion-classification/README.md

-# EfficientNet vs DINO for Skin Lesion Classification
+#  EfficientNet v2-M vs Dino v3-Base for Skin Lesion Classification

 This project compares EfficientNet v2-M and DINO v3-Base on classifying skin lesions as benign or malignant.